 - That he or she has not held more than one license (except a military DL) in the past two years;

-- Has not had his/her base State issued driver license suspended, revoked or cancelled; and,
+- Has not had his/her base State-issued driver license suspended, revoked or canceled; and,

 - Has not had convictions in any type of motor vehicle for the disqualifying CDL offenses listed elsewhere in the regulations.